trinodb/trino/.github/DEVELOPMENT.md

 - Install ``Error Prone Compiler`` plugin from marketplace,
 - Check the `errorprone-compiler` profile in the Maven tab

 This should be enough - IDEA should automatically copy the compiler options from the POMs to each module.
 If that doesn't work, you can do it manually:

 - In ``Java Compiler`` tab, select ``Javac with error-prone`` as the compiler,
 - Update ``Additional command line parameters`` and copy the contents of ``compilerArgs`` in the top-level POM (except for ``-Xplugin:ErrorProne``) there
   - Remove the XML comments...
   - ...except the ones which denote checks which fail in IDEA, which you should "unwrap"
 - Remove everything from the list under ``Override compiler parameters per-module``

 Note that the version of errorprone used by the IDEA plugin might be older than the one configured in the `pom.xml` and you might need to disable some checks that are not yet supported by that older version.
 When in doubt, always check with the full Maven build (``./mvnw clean install -DskipTests -Perrorprone-compiler``).

 ### Language injection in IDE

 In order to enable language injection inside Intellij IDEA, some code elements can be annotated with the `@org.intellij.lang.annotations.Language` annotation.
 To make it useful, we recommend:

-- Set the project-wide SQL dialect in ``Languages & Frameworks | SQL Dialects`` - "Generic SQL" is a decent choice here,
+- Set the project-wide SQL dialect in ``Languages & Frameworks | SQL Dialects`` "Generic SQL" is a decent choice here,
 - Disable inspection ``SQL | No data source configured``,
 - Optionally disable inspection ``Language injection | Language mismatch``.

 Even if the IDE does not support language injection this annotation is useful for documenting the API's intent.
 Considering the above, we recommend annotating with `@Language`:

-- All API parameters which are expecting to take a `String` containing a statement written in SQL (or any other language, like regular expressions),
+- All API parameters which are expecting to take a `String` containing an SQL statement (or any other language, like regular expressions),
 - Local variables which otherwise would not be properly recognized by IDE for language injection.

 ## Building the Web UI

 The Trino Web UI is composed of several React components and is written in JSX and ES6.
 This source code is compiled and packaged into browser-compatible Javascript, which is then checked in to the Trino source code (in the `dist` folder).
 You must have [Node.js](https://nodejs.org/en/download/) and [Yarn](https://yarnpkg.com/en/) installed to execute these commands.
 To update this folder after making changes, simply run:

     yarn --cwd core/trino-main/src/main/resources/webapp/src install

 If no Javascript dependencies have changed (i.e., no changes to `package.json`), it is faster to run:

     yarn --cwd core/trino-main/src/main/resources/webapp/src run package

 To simplify iteration, you can also run in `watch` mode, which automatically re-compiles when changes to source files are detected:

     yarn --cwd core/trino-main/src/main/resources/webapp/src run watch

 To iterate quickly, simply re-build the project in IntelliJ after packaging is complete.
 Project resources will be hot-reloaded and changes are reflected on browser refresh.